 Sensitivity training is that thing that you see in organisations that are cognizant of wider social issues which lead to inequalities or unfair treatment within their own microcultures or walls.
 This training is designed to eradicate, or at least lessen, unfair treatment based on race, culture, gender, sexuality, age, and the like, that might otherwise surface in everyday interactions or in policies and procedures.
 Here, sensitivity is addressed, and potential problems are resolved in these organisations before they become legal or cultural problems.
 Sometimes this training is imposed as a result of an existing problem.
 Nonetheless, it serves to raise awareness of inequalities.

-Sensitivity training is not available to volunteers in the organisation I allocate my time to, mainly due to scarcity of resources.
+Sensitivity training is not a part of training for administrative volunteers in the organisation I allocate my time to, mainly due to scarcity of resources.
 Volunteers are rigorously screened, of course, but inevitably some who could use a crash course on basic human decency – err, I mean, sensitivity – tend to slip through the cracks.
 This is not anyone’s fault at all, but really more because students who want the experience that volunteering at an organisation such as this provides on their CVs will tend to place their best persona forward during the screening process.
 At times such as these, personal belief in equality (equity, actually) is fabricated, feigned, or overstated, by these students.
 All in the name of getting that foot in the door.
 Sigh.
 I don’t believe that these students necessarily do this intentionally, but I do believe that this is perhaps an indication that there is still some need for personal growth or awareness on their parts.
 Perhaps it is an indication that sensitivity needs to be cultured and developed, and it might not be their fault that they have not had the opportunity to do this yet.
 An argument could even be made that this volunteer experience would be a good vehicle for this growth, although I contend that this would initially come at a cost to others.

 What puts an angry knot in my stomach, though, is the fact that a human being would even need ‘sensitivity training’ in order to view (or at least to treat) one who is less advantaged as a human being who is worthy of basic respect and receipt of decency in everyday interactions.
 This is a societal problem, and it runs deep.
 Let’s keep in mind that the majority of university students are privileged to begin with, especially ones who can afford to donate their time instead of use this same time to earn funds.
 I am not going to pretend that this statement does not include my own position.